divanvisagie/NARF/README.md

 ## Private functions

 It is not required , but it is recommended that private functions be placed in the Private object;

+## Configuration

+Configuration for the server is located in config.json, by defualt it covers the server port , a post body size limit and an option to remove the limit as well as a bool value to determine if the client should be able to select serverfunction via the url.

+	{
+	  "port" : 8080,
+	  "limit_post_size" : true,
+	  "post_size_limit" : 1e6,
+	  "url_selection" : true
+	}

 ## License